 Sativex Cautions and Contraindications

-The manufacturers advise that Sativex be used with caution in the following groups of patients:
+The manufacturers advise that the following groups of patients use Sativex with caution:

 - Pregnant women